colorjs/color-composite/readme.md

 ### `over(a, b)`

-Composes color A over color B.
+Compsites color A over color B.

 Takes color strings or objects as input.
 Returns a color object.